 I wrote about fear of failure and my inability to finish projects because of perfectionism before, and this is the top reason why I don’t publish as many things as I’d want to.

 Like many creatives, I have unreasonable standards of quality, and expect myself to do single-handedly what other people have entire teams for.

 Luckily, several bloggers in my online circles spoke to this problem on many occasions, and it has somehow managed to wiggle its way through my thick skull.

-I haven’t overcome this completely and probably never will, but I’m much better than I was before, and no longer lose sleep over whether something I did was “good enough”.
+I haven’t overcome this completely and probably never will, I even think that there's a positive side to perfectionism that we should harness.
+I’m much better than I was before, and no longer lose sleep over whether something I did was “good enough”.
 I’m aware that my own perception of quality is overcritical (and I know why that is), and that the majority of people won’t even notice all the flaws that I see.